graphql/graphql-spec/spec/Section 3 -- Type System.md

   definition does not provide a default value, the input object field definition's default value should be used.

+* If the input object is a oneof input object, the map must contain exactly one entry, and the value of that entry must not be {null}.

 Following are examples of input coercion for an input object type with a `String` field `a` and a required (non-null) `Int!` field `b`: